binwiederhier/ntfy/docs/publish.md

 !!! info
     This is not a generic Matrix Push Gateway.
 It only works in combination with UnifiedPush and ntfy.

+### Message and Title Templates
+Some services let you specify a webhook URL but do not let you modify the webhook body (e.g., Grafana).
+Instead of using a separate bridge program to parse the webhook body into the format ntfy expects, you can include a message template and/or a title template which will be populated based on the fields of the webhook body (so long as the webhook body is valid JSON).

+Send the message template with the header `X-Template-Message`, `Template-Message`, or `tpl-m`.
+Send the title template with the header `X-Template-Title`, `Template-Title`, or `tpl-t`.
+(No other fields can be filled with a template at this time).

+In the template, include paths to the appropriate JSON fields surrounded by `${` and `}`.
+See an example below.
+See [GJSON docs](https://github.com/tidwall/gjson/blob/master/SYNTAX.md) for supported JSON path syntax.

+=== "HTTP"
+    ``` http
+    POST /mytopic HTTP/1.1
+    Host: ntfy.sh
+    X-Template-Message: Error message: ${error.desc}
+    X-Template-Title: ${hostname}: A ${error.level} error has occurred

+    {"hostname": "philipp-pc", "error": {"level": "severe", "desc": "Disk has run out of space"}}
+    ```

+The example above would send a notification with a title "philipp-pc: A severe error has occurred" and a message "Error message: Disk has run out of space".

 ## Public topics
 Obviously all topics on ntfy.sh are public, but there are a few designated topics that are used in examples, and topics that you can use to try out what [authentication and access control](#authentication) looks like.